DragonOS-Community/DragonOS/README_EN.md

 &nbsp;

-&emsp;&emsp;This project is a operating system running on computer which is in X86_ 64 Architecture .
-The DragonOS is currently under development!
+&emsp;&emsp;DragonOS is an operating system running on the X86_64 Architecture.
+This project is currently under development!

 [All you want to know about DragonOS is here - DragonOS](https://dragonos.org/uncategorized/summary/)